 What I Would Do in Guatemala in June

-Either way, I would keep Tikal as a separate add-on rather than squeezing it into the same week, since the travel time to Petén deserves its own days rather than a rushed detour.
+Either way, I would keep Tikal as a separate add-on rather than squeezing it into the same week.
+The travel time to Petén deserves its own days, especially in a month when afternoon weather and early rainy-season logistics matter.

 PACKING LIST